 - Preheat oven to 500°F (260°C) or the highest level your oven can go.

 - Use a small amount of flour or cornmeal to sprinkle on the pizza stone or baking sheet, whichever you are using.
 If using a pizza peel you will need to dust it with a little flour as well.

 - If using a pizza stone (and pizza peel) place the stone in the center of the oven.

 - In a small bowl combine the roasted garlic with 4 tablespoons of melted butter and 1 teaspoon of Italian seasoning.
-Mix very well. *I usually opt for a quick pulse or two in a food processor or use a mortar and pestle to break up the roasted garlic.4 Tbsp unsalted butter, 1 tsp Italian seasoning, 1 bulb roasted garlic
+Mix very well. *I usually opt for a quick pulse or two in a food processor or use a mortar and pestle to break up the roasted garlic.4 tablespoon unsalted butter, 1 teaspoon Italian seasoning, 1 bulb roasted garlic

 - Gently stretch your dough to a 12 to 16 inch circle on your baking pan and generously apply the garlic butter mixture all over the dough.